Israeli parliament approves bill to ban UN Palestinian refugee agency

 The legislation, which won’t take effect immediately, risks collapsing the already fragile aid distribution process at a moment when the humanitarian crisis in Gaza is worsening, and Israel is under increased pressure to allow in aid supplies.

-UNRWA is the leading agency to run humanitarian aid in Gaza, which has been devastated by more than a year of Israel’s war on Gaza.
+UNRWA is the leading agency to run humanitarian aid in Gaza, which has been devastated by more than a year of Israel’s war.
 Hundreds of UN workers have been killed in Israeli strikes, making it the deadliest conflict for UN workers.

 The vote passed 92-10 and followed a fiery debate between supporters of the law and its opponents, primarily members of Arab parliamentary parties.